commandus/lorawan-network-server/README.md

 - 1 or "hex"
 - 2 or "base64"

-lorawan-network-server try to parse payload and insert parsed data to database(s).
+lorawan-network-server try to parseRX payload and insert parsed data to database(s).
 Does not matter success or fail is database insertion, file is deleted.

 ### gateway.json